 The authority of a person increases or decreases, such as up or down, or positive or negative, according to how they name.
 Naming includes how you name others, how you name your circumstances, how you name yourself, and how you name your environment.
 Just as in the garden, and as Adam named his world, how you name defines your world, and your world to come.

 Why should the power to name have such importance and impact?
 The first ‘thought words’ spoken in the Hebrew Bible are by God, “Let there be light; and there was light.”

 Creating the Worlds

 The lesson is to name toward the good.
 Don’t weaken yourself by taking the bad unto you by naming the bad.
 “I can’t live without her (him),” becomes, “God is bringing me into a new pathway.”
-As difficult as this may seem, renaming toward promise becomes an act of will, and should not be focused on the emotional realm or how you feel.
-There is no situation that cannot be brought before God and the good which God wants you to have.
+As difficult as this may seem, and I and many others have been there, rename toward promise.
+To speak in this fashion becomes an act of will, and should not be focused on the emotional realm or how you feel.
+All situations can be brought before God and the good which God wants you to have.

 How you speak will have a great deal to do with what you receive.
 In the garden, Adam and Eve did not eat of the Tree of Life first and thus gain discernment.
+They did not eat from the Tree of Life to provide wisdom.
 We only hear about them eating from the Tree of Good and Bad.
-Now, helpless within the circumstances they had created, Adam and Eve lost their light (naked) and remained without discernment, and lost spiritual power.
-They did not eat from the Tree of Life to provide wisdom.
-Mankind would continue to create the same confusing circumstances.
+Now, helpless within the circumstances they have created, Adam and Eve lose their light (naked) and remain without discernment.
+This lost spiritual power will lead mankind to continue to create the same confusing circumstances.
 All that could follow now is trial and error.